hugi-codes/Data-Engineering-Zoomcamp/Homework/Module_3_Homework/Module_3_Homework_and_Answers.md

 - 112
 - 1,622

+### **Answer:**
+1622 records have a fare_amount of 0.

 ## Question 4:
 What is the best strategy to make an optimized table in Big Query if your query will always order the results by PUlocationID and filter based on lpep_pickup_datetime?
 (Create a new table with this strategy)
 - Cluster on lpep_pickup_datetime Partition by PUlocationID
 - Partition by lpep_pickup_datetime  Cluster on PUlocationID
 - Partition by lpep_pickup_datetime and Partition by PUlocationID
 - Cluster on by lpep_pickup_datetime and Cluster on PUlocationID

+### **Answer:**
+Partition by lpep_pickup_datetime  Cluster on PUlocationID.
+If use cases frequently require filtering by lpep_pickup_datetime, partitioning by this field will allow BigQuery to only scan the relevant partitions (date ranges) during query execution.
+This minimises the amount of data scanned and improves performance.
+Clustering helps optimise queries that order by or filter on clustered columns.
+If the use case frequently requires ordering by PULocationID, clustering on this field will store the data physically in sorted blocks, leading to faster retrieval.

 ## Question 5:
 Write a query to retrieve the distinct PULocationID between lpep_pickup_datetime